 I have always had a creative side, I sketched when younger, but was always better at writing, words were always the forte I ran to when I was searching for, or trying to understand I and Me.
 Whether it was the sad “me” on the verge of tears, the angry “I” who stood “engarde” ready to protect my vulnerable psyche, or maybe the curious “Me”, trying to learn and understand, people, reasons, or sometimes just, “Why”?
 My search would sometimes lead me to, at that time, pick up a pen, now it is to sit at a keyboard.
 The words would come, and lead me to further understand both I and Me.
 It has taken me many years, only now do I feel I have completely found both.

-Here is a collection of some of my poems, some from many years ago, some recent.
+Here are three poems of mine, from many years ago as well as more recent.
 I have included the ones in this post that fall under the basic idea of finding all aspects of ourselves and how we see the world around us.
 They all have varied flows, as each one comes from a different facet, be it I or Me.

 I have included some early sketching I did as well, many years ago before writing became my chosen method of expression.